 There are a few tactics that you can use to minimize the digital footprints you leave as you move around the web, not just with Google, but for any web services that retain information about you.
 Note that nearly all of the options below involve some inconveniences and trade-offs.
 I'll leave it to you to decide which ones are worth the effort.

 Minimize your Use of Google Services and Only Use Core Services

 Obviously, you can share less of your data with Google if you choose not to use their services.
 There are some services you have to use if you're working at TSS: Mail, Calendar, Drive, and Docs are pretty much required.
 All of these are Core Services, however, and Google doesn't use that information for advertising purposes or share it with third parties (unless they're given a court-order).
-If you want to minimize what Google knows about you, don't use Additional Services like YouTube and Google Photos.
+If you want to minimize what Google knows about you, don't use Additional Services like YouTube and Google Search.
 If you have an Android phone, turn off Location Services.
 The drawbacks here are pretty obvious, though: you don't get to take advantage of the benefits of those Additional Services.
 If you turn off Location Services, none of your location-based apps (like Google Maps, Strava, or Pokemon Go) will work properly.

 While you're at it, you could also use a web browser other than Chrome.
 Bear in mind, however, that other browser vendors like Apple (Safari) and Microsoft (Internet Explorer and Edge) use web browsing data in similar ways.
 If you're looking for a privacy-focused browser, Mozilla Firefox is our top recommendation (though there are other good options), as it's maintained by a non-profit whose mission is to promote an open and accessible internet.